pizza-cucina/pizza-cucina.github.io/_pages/menu.md

 ## Pasta

-Pizza Cucina's authentic Italian cooking style, featuring our homemade sauces over a generous portion of pasta.
+Cucina's authentic Italian cooking style, featuring our homemade sauces over a generous portion of pasta.
 Served with garlic bread and a side salad.

 | Pasta Dish | Price |
 |:-----------|:-----:|